erikkroes/erikkroes-nl/src/blog/your-website-is-history.md

   pixelated artifacts in front of it.
 They're leafless branches waving in the wind and they violently break up in the image.
 eleventyExcludeFromCollections: false
+cover_alt: |-
+  Blue water with horizontal lines.
+Even less subtle are the dark and golden
+    pixelated artifacts in front of it.
+They're leafless branches waving in the wind and they violently break up in the image.

 ---
 Everything you put on your website is old.
 Every website is an archive.
 The web is a collective history.